decknroll/json2env/README.md

 and that's what `--text` is for:

 ```
-$ json2env --array letters.json
+$ json2env --text letters.json
 alpha='a
 b
 c'
 ```

-The default delimited is newline, if you want to use for example spaces or commas instead, use `--list-sep`:
+The default delimiter is newline, if you want to use for example spaces or commas instead, use `--list-sep`:

 ```